Jarovce

 Jarovce (Horvátjárfalu, Horvát-Járfalu, Hrvatski Jandrof, Kroatisch Jahrndorf) is a small borough of Bratislava, Slovakia.

 History

 The village was first mentioned in 1208 under the name Ban.
-During the Ottoman wars, many Croats settled here in the 16th century (therefore "Croatian" in the German name to bordering Deutsch Jahrndorf / "German" Jahrndorf in Austria).
+During the Ottoman wars, many Croats settled here in the 16th century (therefore "Croatian" in the German name, in contrast to bordering Deutsch Jahrndorf ("German Jahrndorf") in Austria).
 They are still a strong minority.
 The area belonged to Hungary until 1947 along with the neighbouring villages Rusovce (Oroszvár in Hungarian) and Čunovo (Dunacsún in Hungarian).
 In the years 1947-1950, Jarovce administratively belonged to Rusovce.
 It has been an official borough of Bratislava since 1 January 1972.

 Transport

 Jarovce is where the only motorway (European route E58) border crossing between Slovakia and Austria is located.
 The Austrian crossing is called Kittsee.
 There is a smaller crossing near the Kittsee railway station.
 Border checks at both crossings were discontinued on 21 December 2007 after Slovakia joined the Schengen Area.